qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 Then click "Add to my Files" and then "Add Shortcut."
 Use your Olin credentials for the requested username and password.

-### Step 4: Connect to Neato files on MATLAB Drive Connector
+### Step 4: Set and save path

-Open MATLAB.
-Just under the New Live Script icon, you should see a small icon with a folder with a blue cloud in the bottom left corner (see pic below).
+Alternatively, on the Home tab of MATLAB, to the right of the Layout button, there is a small icon with multiple folders for "Set Path."
 Click on that.

-### Step 5: Set and save path.
-On the Home tab of MATLAB, to the right of the Layout button, there is a small icon with multiple folders for "Set Path."
-Click on that.
 Then click on "Add with subfolders..." and browse to and select the "MATLAB-Drive" from your files.
 Click on "Save" to make sure the path is saved.

-### Step 6: Check that the Neato files are in your path.
+### Step 5: Check that the Neato files are in your path

 In the Command Window, type

 ```matlab
 >> which neato